ehrpg/qstar/docs/character/perks.md

     you require different perks to suite your needs, then add them to your game.

+!!! tip "[GM Tip] Acquiring perks"
+    While perks state their requirements and costs, you as a GM can require additional things before a character can obtain a perk, i.e.:

+    * find someone who can train you,
+    * make acquiantances with important NPCs,
+    * use [Skills][] related to the perk,
+    * etc.

+    Also, if the perk is not reasonable for a character at all, the perk simply isn't available.

 ## Requirements

 Perks are usually restricted by category scores, [Skill][] values, or other stats.
 [Races][] or GM decisions providing perks ignore the requirement.

-If a perk states a category score or [Skill][] value requirement, the requirement has to be met.
-If the category score or [Skill][] value drops below the requirement, the character loses the benefit of the perk---but not the perk itself, in case the requirements are met once again.
+If a perk states an [Attribute][] or [Skill][] requirement, the value has to be met.
+If the [Attribute][] or [Skill][] drops below the requirement, the character loses the benefit of the perk---but not the perk itself, in case the requirements are met once again.

 ## Character Perks